Related Resources

 8. Training as a Social Movement: Closely associated with a social change movement, such as achieving an industrial democracy.

 In 1993, physiologist Arturo Rosenblueth collaborated with MIT mathematician Norbert Wiener and engineer Julian Bielow to create an influential paper, Behavior, Purpose, and Teleology (1943), in which they establish a clear link between animate behavior and that of feedback-control systems.
-In addition, they maintained that purposeful behavior (either human or machine), did not require the teleological assumption of a future cause having a present effect.
-Rather purposeful behavior was a circular causation.
+In addition, they maintained that purposeful behavior (either human or machine), did not require the teleological assumption of a future cause having a present effect, but rather purposeful behavior was a circular causation.
 Going one step more, Wiener published a ground breaking book, Cybernetics (1948), that continued the application of feedback to living organisms.

 Cybernetic System of Training